Danger: Diabolik: Casting

-Bava was given the opportunity to recast Eva and selected Marilù Tolo, who he would later cast in Roy Colt & Winchester Jack.
+Bava was given the opportunity to recast Eva and selected Tolo, whom he would later cast in Roy Colt & Winchester Jack.
 De Laurentiis, who had previously cast the actress in Kiss the Girls and Make Them Die and The Witches, disliked Tolo and instead hired Bava's secondary choice, Marisa Mell.
 Law recalled that upon meeting Mell, "we knew everything was going to work out.
 We fell into each other's arms on the first day, and had a really great relationship on—and off-screen, after a while."
 For the duration of the film's production, the two leads lived together, and adopted a stray black kitten, which they christened "Diabolik".
 With Mell in place as Eva, Law found Bava to be a cooperative, amiable director who allowed them to express vulnerability and create "magic moments" throughout the film.
 Stylistically, Eva's portrayal in the film notably differs from her fumetti counterpart: in the comics, Eva typically styles her hair in a bun (usually a chignon) and wears trenchcoats or black catsuits similar to those worn by Diabolik; while her film counterpart keeps her hair long (Mell, a brunette, wore a wig to portray the character as a blonde) and undergoes a multitude of retrofuturistic costume changes.
 (Note: Degas and Gates' draft of the screenplay makes the following suggestion with regards to color symbolism: "In general, all of Diabolik's accoutrements are black, all Eva's—white."
 While this motif was used during Deneuve's stint in the film's production, it was largely abandoned following the casting of Mell, whose costumes are patterned in a variety of colors, notably orange.
 The motif was primarily retained for the black and white Jaguar E-Types driven by Diabolik and Eva, respectively.)
 Following the film's completion, Mell was cast alongside Sorel and Martinelli in Lucio Fulci's giallo One on Top of the Other.